Apply for Summer Staff

 Can I have extended time off during the summer?

 It is Camp Wyoming’s policy to have the staff work the entire summer with no extended personal leave.
 Of course, we do recognize that certain circumstances may arise such as family emergencies, college orientation, and weddings.
-We will work with each staff member on an individual basis when and if the situations occur.
-Every staff member will have extended time off from July 2nd to July 9th at 12:00pm.
+We will work with each staff member on an individual basis if and when the situations occur.
+Every staff member will have extended time off from July 1st to July 7th.

 What is time off like?